-When something which someone says can be interpreted in multiple ways, we are in danger of coming to an understanding which is different to their intended message.
+When what someone says can be interpreted in multiple ways, we are in danger of coming to an understanding which is different to their intended message.

 This malleable way of communicating can be cunningly used against us when the communicator absolves himself of any responsibility for how his words are received, taking cover under the umbrella of equivocation.

-This ambiguous communication technique is used everywhere, in sales, in advertisements, in the promotion of ideas, ideologies, in tourism, in religion,and in politics.
-It is our responsibility to figure out, through all the tools at our disposal (repeated questioning, research, etc.), whether we have correctly understood what has been transmitted to us.
-And after making sure we understood the message correctly, to analyse it and make decisions accordingly.
+This ambiguous communication technique is used everywhere: in sales, in advertisements, in the promotion of ideas, ideologies, in tourism, in religion, and in politics.
+It is our responsibility to figure out, using all the tools at our disposal (repeated questioning, research, etc.), whether we have correctly understood what has been transmitted to us.
+And after making sure we understand the message correctly, to analyse it and make decisions accordingly.

 Can I choose whichever meaning I prefer?

 Ambiguous communication can be very convenient for the listener, because they can choose their preferred meaning.
-And when the chosen meaning coincides with someone’s deep desire, most of the time, reason is set aside, and their choice is based on passion.
+And when the chosen meaning coincides with someone’s deep desire, most of the time reason is set aside, and their choice is based purely on passion.

-The king Cresus of Lydia (a kingdom in present-day Turkey) gives us a famous example of this situation.
+King Cresus of Lydia (a kingdom in present-day Turkey) gives us a famous example of this situation.
 The eastern border of his powerful kingdom was the Halys River, beyond which stretched the mighty Persian Empire, ruled by Cyrus.
 According to Herodotus, Cresus consulted the oracles of Delphi, who told him that if he “crossed the river Halys, he would destroy a great kingdom.”
 Blinded by this unclear promise, Cresus crossed the river and attacked Persia.
-He was unsuccessful, aroused the wrath of Cyrus, who entered Lydia with his armies, and conquered the capital of Sardis.
+He was unsuccessful, arousing the wrath of Cyrus, who entered Lydia with his armies and conquered the capital of Sardis.
 Thus, in 547 BC, the words of the oracle were fulfilled: a great kingdom was destroyed.
-It was Cresus’ own kingdom.1
+It was Cresus’ own kingdom.

 Can I choose to understand a statement in a certain way, or exploit it’s ambiguity for what I want?
 Of course I can, but the negative consequences that affect me or my loved ones will not be kind to me.